UCLA vs. Stanford NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 69.7, is 11.2 points above Saturday's over/under.
+- Saturday's total is 10.2 points lower than the two team's combined 69.7 points per game average.

-- This contest's total is 7.8 points greater than the 50.7 these two squads combine to surrender per game this season.
+- These two squads combine to allow 50.7 points per game, 8.8 fewer than this contest's over/under.

-- The 58.5 total in this game is 6.7 points higher than the 51.8 average total in Cardinal games this season.
+- The 51.8 PPG average total in Cardinal games this season is 7.7 points fewer than this game's over/under.

 UCLA Stats and Trends

-- UCLA has two wins against the spread in three games this year.
+- So far this year UCLA has two wins against the spread.

-- This season, the Bruins have one ATS win in two games as a favorite of 4.5 points or more.
+- This season, the Bruins have one against the spread win in two games as a favorite of 4 points or more.

-- UCLA's games this year have hit the over one time in three opportunities (33.3%).
+- UCLA's games this year have gone over the total in one out of three opportunities (33.3%).

 - This year, the Bruins have turned the ball over three times, while the Cardinal have forced three.